GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - The homepage of your agency's principal website

-Learn more about transparency around budgeting and performance reoports in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).
+Learn more about transparency around budgeting and performance reports in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).
 {{< /box >}}

 {{< card-policy src="https://www.whitehouse.gov/wp-content/uploads/2018/06/a11.pdf" kicker="Policy" title="OMB Circular A-11, Part 6, Section 210.6" >}}